How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 Here, we will collectively refer to freestyle and freeriding models as "freeride boots."
 It would seem more appropriate to call them "all-mountain boots," but some brands refer to their resort boots as "all-mountain," so we want to distinguish them from these

-The overall trend is to combine gliding performance with light weight (climbing ability).
-Ski brand boots maintain their original gliding performance while reducing the stress of hiking up by using lighter materials and parts.
+The overall trend is to balance gliding performance and lightness (climbing ability).
+Ski brand boots maintain their original gliding performance while reducing the stress of hiking uphill through the use of lighter materials and components.

-Meanwhile, the so-called touring boots of mountain boot brands have evolved in terms of shell materials and structure, and there are an increasing number of models that are not only light and easy to walk in but also provide a natural gliding performance.
-Furthermore, even boots that are only for gliding and do not have hiking functions are beginning to take advantage of the benefits of light weight.
+On the other hand, so-called touring boots from mountain boot brands have evolved shell materials and construction, and there are more models that are lighter, easier to walk in, and offer a seamless gliding experience.
+Furthermore, even boots designed solely for gliding without hiking capabilities are increasingly benefiting from the advantages of lighter weight.

 POINT 2 | 2-piece and 3-piece

-The lower shell provides power transfer and flex, while the upper maintains the forward lean angle of the leg and supports accurate positioning.
+The lower shell provides power transmission and flex, while the upper maintains the forward lean angle of the leg and supports a precise position.

-The two-piece shell provides excellent direct power transfer and is ideal for turn-focused riding.
-If you want to enjoy turn control that traces the intended line and high-speed skiing, there is no better ski boot.
+The two-piece shell offers superior direct power transmission and is the ideal structure for turn-focused riding.
+If you want to enjoy turn control to trace your intended line and high-speed skiing, there is no better ski boot.

 XT3 TOUR LIGHT MV 130